carrotdata/carrot-cache/README.md

 - Very low meta overhead in RAM.
 - Scan resistent Segmented LRU eviction algorithm.
 - Scalable in both RAM and disk.
 Multiple TBs of storage is supported (up to 16TB in a optimized mode with 8 bytes per cached item in RAM overhead).
-- Efficient hadnling of expired cached items.
+- Efficient eviction of expired cached items.
 - Warm restart and periodic cache backup.
 - Memchached API compatible (TBI)
 - Rolling restart in cluster mode (TBI)